-When Autumn arrives, my family always expects my Bacon-Parmesan Spaghetti Squash recipe.
-It’s a deliciously easy side dish that might even turn the most reluctant spaghetti squash eater into a fan.
+This Bacon-Parmesan Spaghetti Squash recipe is a deliciously easy side dish – it might even turn a reluctant spaghetti squash eater into a fan.

 If you aren’t familiar with spaghetti squash, it’s a winter squash that is oblong with a yellow, hard shell.
 The inside is a stringy, which is why the name “spaghetti” squash.

 One of the things I love about spaghetti squash, like other winter squash, is that they keep well.
 I buy spaghetti squash when I see the prices at the lowest (I like to buy them at .79 cents per pound or less) and keep in a cool place.
 While I generally use within a week or so, you don’t have to — they can usually keep for about a month.

 For years, I always cooked my spaghetti squash by cutting it in half lengthwise and then either baking it or microwaving it.
 But recently I learned a new method that I like a lot better.